YuankaiQi/REVERIE/README.md

   </td>
   </tr>
 </table>

+## <a name="0"></a>0.
+Updates
+So far, there are two versions of REVERIE datasets (original version [here](https://github.com/YuankaiQi/REVERIE/tree/master/tasks/REVERIE/data) and the 2nd version [here](https://github.com/YuankaiQi/REVERIE/tree/master/tasks/REVERIE/data_v2)) and there are two technical lines to address the REVERIE task: using our pretrained referring expression grounding model or your private model.

+If you work on the original REVERIE + our pretrained grounding model (MAttNet), we suggest running navigation and grounding codes with two different environments.
+For your navigation code, you can try our out-of-box docker image: docker pull qykshr/ubuntu:orist or build from [this file](https://github.com/peteanderson80/Matterport3DSimulator/blob/master/Dockerfile) for easy simulator setup.
+For the modified grounding code (MAttNet), you can refer to the  related instruction in section [2](#2).

+If you work on the original REVERIE + your private grounding model, you can use the docker image: docker pull qykshr/ubuntu:orist or build from [this file](https://github.com/peteanderson80/Matterport3DSimulator/blob/master/Dockerfile).

+If you work on the 2nd REVERIE + our pretrained grounding model (UNITER), you can use the docker image: docker pull qykshr/ubuntu:orist or build from [this file](https://github.com/peteanderson80/Matterport3DSimulator/blob/master/Dockerfile) for navigation, and see [here](https://github.com/zhaoc5/Grounding-REVERIE-Challenge) for grounding.

+If you work on the 2nd REVERIE + your private grounding model, you can use the docker image: docker pull qykshr/ubuntu:orist or build from [this file](https://github.com/peteanderson80/Matterport3DSimulator/blob/master/Dockerfile).

+If you are participating the 2022 REVERIE Challenge, see the ["How to start"](https://yuankaiqi.github.io/REVERIE_Challenge/challenge_2022.html) section for more start codes.

 ## <a name="1"></a>1.
 Definition of the REVERIE Task
 As shown in the above figure, a robot agent is given a natural language instruction referring to a remote object (here in the red bounding box) in a photo-realistic 3D environment.
 The agent must navigate to an appropriate location and identify the object from multiple distracting candidates.
 The blue discs indicate nearby navigable viewpoints provided the simulator.